TFortescue/Table-Plan-Project/README.md

     * Example (no preferences): ``
 5.  **Meal Columns (e.g., `Breakfast`, `Lunch`, `Evening Dinner`):**
     * After the `preferred people` column, add one column for each meal you are planning.
-    * The header of the column will be used as the meal name.
-If the header is multiple words (e.g., 'Evening Dinner'), the script generally uses the last word ('Dinner') as the meal ID.
-Single word headers like 'Lunch' are used as is.
+    * The **full header of the column** (e.g., `Breakfast Club Meeting`, `Annual Charity Dinner`, `Lunch`) will be used as the meal name/ID.
+Any leading or trailing spaces in the header will be removed.
     * In each person's row, put `yes` (case-insensitive) in a meal column if they are attending that meal.
 If they are not attending, you can leave it blank or put any other text.

-**For a complete example of how the data should look, please open and review the `Example_Plan.csv` file included in this project.**
+For a complete example of how the data should look, please open and review the `Example_Plan.csv` file included in this project.

 ## Output

 The script will print the seating arrangements to your terminal.
 For each meal, you'll see:

-* **A summary** of whether a plan was found.
+* A summary of whether a plan was found.
 * **List View:** Details of who is sitting next to whom, with indicators:
     * `(P*)`: Preferred people sitting together.
     * `(R!)`: Related people sitting together (this is penalised).